In This Article

 Best Growing Conditions for Fiddle-Leaf Figs

-Even moisture in the soil is best for fiddle-leaf figs to grow large and lush.
+Even moisture in the soil will help fiddle-leaf figs to grow large and lush.
 It’s fine if your potting mixture dries out a bit between watering; just make sure it's watered if the top two inches of soil feel dry.
 To ensure the soil drains properly, choose a pot with drainage holes on the bottom (and don’t forget to place a tray underneath to protect surfaces in your home from water).

 Sun exposure is an essential requirement.
 If you’re unsure if you have enough light in your home, it might be best to go with low-light plants instead.
 It is, however, also possible to give your fiddle-leaf fig too much direct sunlight, which can cause sunburn in the form of brown splotches on the leaves.
 South-facing and west-facing windows will provide bright, direct light, while east-facing windows let in the weaker morning light if you live in a particularly sunny area.

 You’ll get the best results if you choose a space without drafts or temperature changes.
 Daytime temperatures in the 70-degree range and nights no lower than the high 60s are ideal for your fig. It helps to ensure that windows are properly sealed and to avoid placing your plant near an air conditioning vent.
 Since these jungle plants prefer a humid environment, it’s best to keep fiddle-leaf figs away from your heater as well.

 While it takes time, you can propagate fiddle-leaf figs with a couple of different methods: stem or leaf cuttings and air layering.